utiasSTARS/panda-rl-envs/notes/may20_rlsandbox_interface.md

   - [x] not worth spending excessive time tuning in simulation..should just tune for real world
   - [x] confirmed that max vel in sim is 20 substeps + action mult of .002 is 2mm * 20 = 4cm/step, or 20cm/s
   - [x] dropped to lower stiffness (matching real), might slow down learning though
-- [ ] drop pos limits way down (comparable to sim env)
+- [x] drop pos limits way down (comparable to sim env)
-  - [ ] panda play has 30cm in x, 30cm in y, and 13.5cm in z...we've been testing with much, much larger
+  - [x] panda play has 30cm in x, 30cm in y, and 13.5cm in z...we've been testing with much, much larger
+  - [x] wayyyy faster learning now
+- [x] try double grad updates
+  - [ ] appears to learn faster, could rpobably even do 3 updates
+- [ ] add option to have success eval added to training (in addition to returns)

 ## TODO Fixes
 - [x] currently saving a buffer at every timestep AND checkpoint buffer AND termination buffer